cboin1996/showMeTheMoney/README.md

 The editor provides the following functionality:

-a. storename editing
+- storename editing
-  - a. changing of storenames
+  - changing of storenames
-b. budget editing
+- budget editing
-  - a. changing the dollar amounts in a month's budget
+  - changing the dollar amounts in a month's budget
-c. expense editing
+- expense editing
-  - a. add an expense to expenses.json
+  - add an expense to expenses.json
-  - b. edit an expenses name
+  - edit an expenses name
-  - c. pair expense(s) to stores
+  - pair expense(s) to stores
-  - d. delete an expense from the database
+  - delete an expense from the database
-  - e. edit an expense within the data frame
+  - edit an expense within the data frame
-d. database editing (db/expenses/ or db/income/)
+- database editing (db/expenses/ or db/income/)
-  - a.
-Delete a row from the database
+  - Delete a row from the database

 Its important to understand that the editor should be the only way the user edits any data.
 The databases are all related to each other somehow, and so if you were to manually change an expense name you would have to find and replace the change manually across all databases for example.
 Using the editor makes editing simple (at least to me).